"This is one of those books I will refer to throughout the rest of my life."

 -Life has a way of knocking us off our high horse.
 And when we hit the ground, we are broken; that is, our pretentious fictional self is broken.
 Not understanding the corrective event that has taken place, we quickly patch up our wounds and get right back up onto our lofty mount.
 We can spend our whole lives this way, getting knocked off our high horse and getting back up again without listening to what Life is trying to tell us.

--Part of what the existentialist resigns himself to is that his beliefs or interpretations of reality are no more valid than anybody else's, which is why he knows he should only be concerned with finding his own truth.
+-The existentialist knows he should only be concerned with finding his own truth.
 With his sense that truth is relative, he agrees to 'live and let live'.
 But Nietzsche's brand of existentialism says otherwise, that one is capable of dictating what’s best for others, that certain special individuals can rise up and set humanity straight.
 It's understandable why Nietzsche's philosophy would appeal to the arrogant and self-righteous.

 -Irrational notions of personal exceptionalism and entitlement are at the root of humanity's inability to get along with its own kind.
 It is when we become disillusioned of such egocentric notions, or enlightened, we will be freed from the very thing that pits us against others.